anhvth/object-locator/README.md

 conda activate object-locator-tf
 python train.py
 ```
-to monitor the training process, by default the summary dir is in $args.output_dir/summary
+to monitor the training process, by default the summary dir is set to $args.output_dir/summary
 ```
 tensorboard --logdir training_checkpoints/summary/
 ```